 So here’s a little guide to what’s new, from the best King’s Cross cafes, restaurants, and bars to the area’s prettiest parks, secret courtyards, and colorful streets.

-The revitalization of this central London neighborhood started with the completion of the refurbishment of St Pancras train station in 2007, continued with the re-opening of the stunning Gothic Revival-style hotel next door, and went on with the development of neighboring King’s Cross station and its surrounding area.
-It’s all happened remarkably fast.
+The revitalization of this central London neighborhood started with the completion of the refurbishment of St Pancras International train station in 2007 and the unveiling of the iconic contemporary Western Concourse roof at King’s Cross station in 2011.

-From the pedestrianized stretch of King’s Boulevard to the fountains in Pancras Square and Granary Square, there’s a lot more to bring locals and visitors to the area than there once was.
+From the pedestrianized stretch of King’s Boulevard to the fountains in Pancras Square and Granary Square, there’s a lot more to bring locals and visitors to this part of London than there once was.

-Cocktails at the Booking Office Bar, one of my favorite travel-themed bars in London, are a regular occurrence, and I always love pressing the champagne button at Searcys in St Pancras Station.
-As for pubs, I have a special place in my heart for the riverside Canal 125, where I first met my boyfriend at an event last summer.
+Cocktails at The Booking Office Bar, one of my favorite travel-themed bars in London, are a regular occurrence, and I always love pressing the champagne button at Searcys in St Pancras station.

 When I need a break from booze, I head back to St Pancras for tea at Fortnum & Mason’s sweet little cafe in the station.